 First, you’ll highlight your language skills on your Europass CV using its detailed ‘Languages’ section to show you have international experience or speak another language.

 The Europass CV’s language section is a great way for you to list your most up-to-date reading, writing, listening, and speaking proficiency levels in different languages, as well as any language certificates.

 Here’s a screen recording of how to list your language skills while making your Europass CV:

-The Europass CV editor doesn’t generate bullet points for you
+Con: The Europass CV editor doesn’t generate content for you